-On December 9, 2010, three lenders filed an involuntary bankruptcy petition against the South Edge joint venture (South Edge), which was granted by the court in February 2011.
-Effective June 10, 2011, the Company and certain other joint venture members (the Participating Members) entered into a settlement agreement with the administrative agent and the three lenders.
-Under this agreement, the parties agreed to develop a plan of reorganization for the joint venture.
-At the same time, the members, the administrative agent and the three lenders entered into an agreement with the Chapter 11 Trustee, under which the Trustee agreed to support the plan of reorganization.
-Based on the terms of the agreement, the Company paid the lenders \$15.9 million during the quarter ended December 31, 2011 under the plan of reorganization.
+On December 9, 2010,lenders filed an involuntary bankruptcy petition against the South Edge joint venture (South Edge), which was granted by the court in February 2011.
+Effective June 10, 2011, the Company and certain other joint venture members (the Participating Members) entered into a settlement agreement with the lenders.
+Based on the terms of the agreement, the Company paid the lenders \$15.9 million during the six months ended March 31, 2012 under the plan of reorganization.

 The plan of reorganization resulted in the formation of a new joint venture called Inspirada, LLC (Inspirada), with the Participating Members constituting the members of the new venture.
 Inspirada took title to the South Edge assets including its real property and lien rights, and the debt to the lenders was extinguished upon payment by the Inspirada members, including the Company, of their obligations under the plan of reorganization.
 In connection with these payments by the Inspirada members, all the South Edge repayment guarantees were released.
 The Participating Members also acquired all claims of the lender and South Edge against the non-Participating Members.
+As a result of the plan of reorganization and the formation of Inspirada, our right to future land purchases is a component of our investment in Inspirada.
+As such, we have recorded an investment in Inspirada, which includes the \$11.7 million we previously estimated for our future right to purchase land and our cash contributions to the joint venture, primarily for organization costs.
+For the six months ended March 31, 2012, there was no impact to our net income related to these transactions.
 In addition to our initial payment, we, as a member of the Inspirada joint venture, will have obligations for future infrastructure and other development costs.
 At this time, these costs cannot be quantified due to, among other things, uncertainty over the future development configuration of the project and the related costs, market conditions, uncertainty over the remaining infrastructure deposits and previously filed bankruptcies of other joint venture members.
+In addition, there are uncertainties with respect to the location and density of the land we will receive as a result of our investment in Inspirada, the products we will build on such land and the estimated selling prices of such homes.
+Because there are uncertainties with respect to development costs, the value of the lien rights or title to our share of the underlying property, we may be required to